Error 403 in Web Scraping: 7 Easy Solutions and Examples

 What Is Error 403 in Python Scraping?

 Error 403 in Python Scraping refers to the HTTP status code Forbidden error that arises when a web server denies your request.
 Encountering this error when scraping using Python is common due to unique Python libraries' signatures and fingerprints, which are easily flagged by anti-bot measures.
-For example, its default User Agent and incomplete headers often identify themselves to the web server as bots.
+For example, its default User Agent and incomplete headers often identify it to the web server as bots.

 How Do I Catch a 403 Error?